vamsikrishna918/Insurance-Web-Applicaion_E2E/README.md

 # insurance-project

 This project will help you to understand various concept related to Insurace domain.
-Please read the Insurace-domain.pdf to get more functional knowledge on
-Insurace domain.
+Refer documentation.pdf to get more clarity on hte project.

 This project front is based on simple HTML, CSS and Angular Js and Backend is Java Spring Boot.